Heat

 Accra, Ghana

-Market traders account for about 45.6% of Accra’s informal economy.
-Despite their contribution to society, markets are often poorly constructed, exposing traders and patrons to extreme heat stress, congestion and poor water and sanitation.
+Market traders account for nearly half of Accra’s informal economy.
+Despite their essential contribution to society, markets are often poorly constructed, exposing traders and patrons to excessive heat, overcrowding and poor water and sanitation.

 Construction Sites